votala/GildedRose-Refactoring-Kata-JS/README.md

 ### Setup
 Run `Npm install` for dependecies.
-Then ready to run one of commands below.
+Then ready to run commands below.

 ### NPM Scripts